Soetitah: Biography

+Sarekat Islam youth group in Semarang holding a hammer-and-sickle flag, 1922.
+Tan Malaka stands in the middle as a teacher.

 Tan Malaka, a prominent Indonesian communist at the time, supported the expansion of independent leftist schools and for the creation of women's factions in the communist movement.
 After Tan Malaka was exiled from the Indies in the spring of 1922, she spoke up in his defense and stated that the Indies needed a mass organization for native women.
 In 1923 the Semarang branch of the Sarekat Islam distanced itself increasingly from the central body of the organization in Batavia (led by H. O. S. Tjokroaminoto and reorganized itself more explicitly as the Indonesian Communist Party; her ally Moenasiah became vice-chair of the women's section of the new party.
 And later in 1923 when there were mass arrests of Semarang SI/PKI leaders, including Semaun, she spoke out passionately and advocated for a strike of the communist-affiliated tramway personnel.
 Because of that speech, she and other members of the women's committee (Moenasiah and Napsiah) were also arrested, although they were released after a short time.

 However, many members remained in the SI and the Semarang branch continued to exist until around 1924 or 1925, when it renamed itself Sarekat Ra'jat (people's union), this time with Moenasiah as chair and Soetitah as vice-chair of the women's section.
 They also held similar roles in the women's section of the Communist Party itself during this period where Aliarcham was the key party leader.
 The Sarekat Ra'jat, like the SI, had its own system of independent schools and Soetitah was involved in recruitment and teaching in them.